mjo22/cryojax/README.md

 - [cisTEM](https://github.com/timothygrant80/cisTEM): A software to process cryo-EM images of macromolecular complexes and obtain high-resolution 3D reconstructions from them.
 The recent experimental release of `cisTEM` has implemented a highly successful 2DTM program.

 - [BioEM](https://github.com/bio-phys/BioEM): Bayesian inference of Electron Microscopy.
 This codebase calculates the posterior probability of a structural model given multiple experimental EM images.

+## Acknowledgments

+The tooling, packaging structure, and API in `jax-2dtm` are influenced by the library [tinygp](https://github.com/dfm/tinygp), which is also written in `jax` and makes use of custom, jax-friendly python `dataclasses`.
+Thank you for the developers for providing an excellent model for this package!